-Family members are expected to share in the responsibilities of the day-to-day life of the person receiving residential supports from Reena.
+Family members are encouraged to actively participate in the day-to-day life of the individual receiving residential supports from Reena.
 These include, but are not limited to:

 - Visits with the individual - Visits by the individual to the family home - Accompanying the individual to medical and other appointments - Involvement in social outings - Involvement in holidays and special events celebrated by the family, such as birthdays, anniversaries, etc. - Participation in Reena sponsored social and cultural events